awslabs/clickstream-analytics-on-aws/docs/en/dashboard/device.md

 # Device report
-You can use the Device report to get insights into the devices that users useed when using your apps or websites.
+You can use the Device report to get insights into the devices that users used when using your apps or websites.
 The report provides more information for your user profile.

 Note: This article describes the default report.
 You can customize the report by applying filters or comparisons or by changing the dimensions, metrics, or charts in QuickSight.
 [Learn more](https://docs.aws.amazon.com/quicksight/latest/user/working-with-visuals.html)